pmapcat/wireframecss/README.md

 And they tend to name things differently there.

-Some of the other implementations might require pipelines that differ from a particular workflow.
+Some of the other implementations might require pipelines that differ from this particular workflow.

 ## Tips